 “We can English!”

-But it’s been trademarked since 2007, legitimized in Duden, and doesn’t seem to be going away.
+But it has been trademarked since 2007 and legitimized in Duden, and it doesn’t seem to be going away.

 Germans are very free and easy about adopting English.
 I suppose we should be flattered, but sometimes the words get a little disoriented on their journey ...